jeromecho/bloggo/README.md

 # bloggo
 MERN Blog Application with a RESTful API.
+Test Driven Development
+- Thoroughly tested using Supertest package and MongoDB-Memory-Server

+* Please see *Production* branch for the final and polished version of project

 ## Features